How to prepare for sleep deprivation

 - Caffeine DELAYS sleep, it does NOT replace sleep.
 The only way to recover from sleep loss is to obtain sleep.

 - Caffeine doses ranging from 200–400 mg has been shown to be effective for sustaining performance in the context of sleep deprivation and sleep restriction.
 Up to ~400 mg of caffeine can be found in commercially available 16-oz servings of brewed coffee.
 NOTE: Monitor caffeine intake to maximize your ability to sleep.

 Managing sleep countermeasures

 Countermeasures such as energy drinks, soda, supplements, and coffee can only provide so much stimulation and should be used in moderation.
 Overuse or misuse of these countermeasures will ultimately have a negative impact your performance (and your sleep).

-Naps should be used when you are not able to get 7–9 hours of sleep per 24 hours.
+Naps should be used when you are not able to get 7 or more hours of sleep per 24 hours.

-It is highly recommended that caffeine consumption be discontinued at least 6 hours prior to bed time.
+It is recommended that caffeine consumption be discontinued at least 6 hours prior to bed time.
 "Sleep is ammo for the brain" and it is important to maximize the quality and quantity of sleep that can be obtained.
-It is equally important to understand that the effects of caffeine are reduced if it is over used.
+It is equally important to understand that the effects of caffeine are reduced if it is overused (tolerance to caffeine can develop).

 Caffeine Dose and Timing|